 The answer depends on how you see things.
 For single member companies, sometimes one is needed, but you should be mindful about what it says.
 In other cases, like multi-member or professionally managed LLCs, this document is vitally important.

 When you use us to form your LLC, we can provide an operating agreement for you.
 It can be downloaded as a word document and you may make any edits you like.
+Note, the operating agreement is an internal document as New Mexico LLCs are anonymous.
+Only your registered agent records ownership information.

 Some people think that this document isn't really important because its a contract with yourself, which means that it could be disregarded or amended at any time.
 We think that this document could be helpful in some cases and we supply it to you for two main reasons: